 The user’s IP address is personal information that helps identify the user.
 Sharing such private details of the user without their concern with the third-party services leads to violating the GDPR laws.
 Thus, Google Fonts violates GDPR.

-Although being GDPR compliant, you can use Google Fonts along with the ColorMag theme.
-With the release of the ColorMag Pro version 3.4.3. we have released the option to load the Google font locally rather than from the server.
+Although being GDPR compliant, you can use the Google Font along with the Spacious theme.
+With the release of the Spacious Pro version 2.5.9. we have released the option to load the Google font locally rather than from the server.
 Here are a few steps to follow:

 - Navigate to WordPress Dashboard > Appearance > Customize.